 That being said, a price tracker tool allows you to determine the best possible price in order to keep your profit margin healthy while keeping customers happy.

 Camelcamelcamel is a free price tracker that is absolutely vital for any Amazon dropshipping store.

 It has a highly customizable price history graph with settings that can be configured to show a given product’s price history for the previous 1 through 12 months.

 You can also use the slider bar to display price histories from other third-party sellers as well as Amazon itself.
 This also allows sellers to see the top price drops for a given product.

 Finally, you can even sign up for alerts so that the tool will notify you as soon as the price drop happens.

 This tool is available as a browser extension for Chrome, Firefox, and Safari.
 However, for maximum efficiency and convenience, you should use the Chrome extension called Camelizer as it provides all of this information in real-time.

 Keepa is another free price tracker tool.
 Its price analysis is more granular than Camelcamelcamel.
 In other words, the data it tracks is much more detailed but it does not go back as far in time.

-This tool also has a highly intuitive user interface (UI) with four primary colors to keep track of.
-They break down as follows:
+This tool also has a highly intuitive user interface (UI) with four primary colors to denote important information:

 - Orange – Amazon marketplace